nidhishkrishnan/custom-annotation/calculator-annotation/README.md

 This example (calculator-annotation) implements the similar annotation mechanism of [Spring Data JPA Repositories](https://docs.spring.io/spring-data/jpa/docs/2.3.1.RELEASE/reference/html/#jpa.repositories).
 That is, a classpath-scanner searches for specific interfaces and creates a proxy for all found interfaces.
 Every method should need two integer parameter and integer return type.
-This proxy can then be `@Autowired` into your classes.
+This proxy can then be `@Autowired` or `DI` into your classes.

 ## Usage
 For enabling this annotation, you simply need to add the following annotation to your configuration class: